-Field/Option/Button Action Package Displays the name of the currently-selected Package.
-If this is not the required Package, click on the button to select the Package Browser and select the correct Package.
+Option Action Package Displays the name of the currently-selected Package.
+If this is not the required Package, click on the first button to select the Package Browser and select the correct Package.
 Filename Type in the file path of the file to be imported, or click on the button and browse for the location.
 View File Click on this button to open and view the file to be imported.
 Import Click on this button to import the selected Model Exchange file into the specified Package.
-The progress of the file import is reported in the 'ArchiMate 2' tab of the System Output window.
+The progress of the file import is reported in the 'ArchiMate' tab of the System Output window.
 A message box also displays to indicate when the import is complete; click on the OK button to clear the message.
 Close Click on this button to close the dialog.
 Help Click on this button to display this Help topic.

-- Importing Model Exchange File Format 2.1 is available in the Professional, Corporate, Business and Software Engineering, System Engineering and Ultimate editions of Enterprise Architect - The Model Exchange File should adhere to The Open Group Specified Schema - Elements, connectors and diagrams that are not specified in The Open Group Schema will be ignored during import

-• Imported elements and diagrams will be displayed in the System Output window - double click on an item in this window to highlight it in the Project Browser
+- This facility is available in the Professional, Corporate, Unified and Ultimate editions of Enterprise Architect - The Model Exchange File should adhere to The Open Group Specified Schema - Elements, connectors and diagrams that are not specified in The Open Group Schema will be ignored during import - Imported elements and diagrams will be displayed in the System Output window double-click on an item in this window to highlight it in the Project Browser